codingfogey/fontawesome-bundle/README.md

 Prerequisites
 -------------

-- Font Awesome installed somewhere in your project
+- Font Awesome installed somewhere in your project.
+It is not contained in this bundle.
+You can use [Composer](http://getcomposer.org), [Bower](http://bower.io) or any other way to install it.

 Installation